Articles

 Conclusions

 In short, the mixture of tradition and innovation is total.
-And developments in this sense could be one of the hottest topics in the near future in the Hi-Fi environment.
-We need only think of the revival of classic vinyl and the new turntables, which are increasingly equipped with Wi-Fi connections and can be controlled from smartphones.
-Devices that natively support music streaming services are already the present.
-Hi-Fi liquid music is increasingly convincing to audiophiles and will become increasingly important to this traditionally sceptical and wary audience.
-We have designed our USB cables to prepare for the future.
+And developments along these lines could be one of the hottest topics in Hi-Fi in the near future.
+Just think of the resurgence of classic vinyl and the new turntables, which are increasingly equipped with Wi-Fi connectivity and can be operated from smartphones.
+Peripherals that natively support music streaming services are, however, already the present.
+Hi-Fi liquid music is increasingly convincing audiophiles and will become increasingly important even among this traditionally skeptical and wary audience.
+We have designed our USB cables to arrive prepared for the future.
 You can take a look at them by clicking the button below.

 Leave a comment